backpacked/homebridge-gpio-garagedoor/README.md

 ![Connection to garage door motor](images/dooropener.jpeg)

-Check your garge door opener manual to determine which 2 contact points need to be connected to activate the door opener.
+Check your garage door opener manual to determine which 2 contact points need to be connected to activate the door opener.
 These 2 contact points need to be connected to the COM and NO connectors on your relay board.